LemonBoy/ldm/README.md

 user uid and gid.
 Don't be scared, it's just a matter of writing down 2 lines using your favourite editor.
-Optionally you can add your executables as callbacks for mount / onmount / change events.
+Optionally you can add your executables as callbacks for mount / onmount / change events. ldm will pass 3 parameters to your executable:
+0 - path to your executable
+1 - device node (i.e. /dev/sdb1)
+2 - mountpoint (i.e. /media/FLASH)

 ```
 USER_GID=<output of `id -g` ran from your user>